Jojo4GH/nav/README.md

 ## 🔧 Configuration

+To create or edit the config file you can use the `--edit-config` CLI option.
-The default location for the configuration file is `~/.config/nav.toml`.
+The default location for the file is `~/.config/nav.toml`.
 You can change this by setting the `NAV_CONFIG` environment variable:

 <details>